 Ask their educational background.

 If they are not a physician, are they supervised by a physician?
-That level of supervision will depend on which United State you are living in.
+That level of supervision will depend on which

 If it is a physician are they board certified by their specialty board.
 Board Certification varies, you don't have to be board certified to practice in a specialty, and it is extra credentialing.
 Personally I prefer someone who is a board certified physician in that specialty.
 The credentialing for this involves extra testing and competency.